brudnevskij/r1cs-qap/README.md

 # 💡 R1CS-to-QAP to Pinocchio Prover — A zk-SNARK Study Project

-This project implements the core proving system pipeline used in zk-SNARKs, progressing from **Rank-1 Constraint Systems (R1CS)** to **Quadratic Arithmetic Programs (QAP)**, and ultimately toward the **Pinocchio** SNARK protocol.
+This project implements the core proving pipeline used in zk-SNARKs, progressing from **Rank-1 Constraint Systems (R1CS)** to **Quadratic Arithmetic Programs (QAP)** to **Pinocchio**, and ultimately toward the **Groth16** SNARK protocol..

 ---

 ## 🚀 Features

-- ✅ R1CS representation with variables and constraints
+- ✅ R1CS representation with variable and constraint definitions
 - ✅ Conversion from R1CS → QAP using Lagrange interpolation
 - ✅ Vanishing polynomial generation
-- ✅ Witness satisfaction checking in QAP form
+- ✅ QAP witness satisfaction checking
-- ✅ Rust code with `arkworks`
-- 🔜 Trusted setup (CRS) for Pinocchio
-- 🔜 Polynomial commitment evaluation
+- ✅ Pinocchio-style CRS generation (Evaluation & Verification Keys)
-- 🔜 Proof generation and verification (Pinocchio → Groth16)
+- ✅ zk-SNARK proof generation and verification (Pinocchio)
+- ✅ Fully tested with toy circuits (e.g., cubic)

 ---

 ## 🔬 Background

-This project is based on the structure described in [Vitalik Buterin’s blog post on QAPs](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649) and extends it with practical implementation goals:
+This project is inspired by [Vitalik Buterin’s blog post on QAPs](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649) and aims to provide a clean, modular Rust implementation using `arkworks` libraries.

 > _"The idea behind zk-SNARKs is to transform computation into a form where proving and verifying correctness can be done with polynomials, pairings, and commitments."_